cyclosproject/ng-openapi-gen/README.md

 ## Configuration file and CLI arguments

 If the file `ng-openapi-gen.json` exists in the current directory, it will be read.
-Alternatively, you can run `ng-openapi-gen --config my-config.json` to specify a different configuration file, or even specify the input / output as `ng-openapi-gen -i input.yaml` or `ng-openapi-gen -i input.yaml -o /tmp/generation`.
+Alternatively, you can run `ng-openapi-gen --config my-config.json` (could also be `-c`) to specify a different configuration file, or even specify the input / output as `ng-openapi-gen -i input.yaml` or `ng-openapi-gen -i input.yaml -o /tmp/generation`.
 The only required configuration property is `input`, which specified the `OpenAPI` specification file.
 The default `output` is `src/app/api`.

 For a list with all possible configuration options, see the [JSON schema file](https://raw.githubusercontent.com/cyclosproject/ng-openapi-gen/master/ng-openapi-gen-schema.json).